Stability, corners, and other 2-dimensional shapes: Introduction

-In the case of a non-abelian group $G$, we distinguish between so-called \emph{naive corners}, that is, configurations of the form $(x, y), (gx, y), (x, gy)$ with $g\neq 1_G$, and \emph{BMZ corners} (for Bergelson, McCutcheon and Zhang \cite{BMZ97}), which are of the form $(x, y), (gx, y), (gx, gy)$ with $g\neq 1_G$.
-The latter configuration can also be written as $(x, y), (xg, y), (x, gy)$ with $g\neq 1_G$.
 In abelian groups, naive and BMZ corners are easily seen to be equivalent.
 Some abelian techniques can be adapted to the non-abelian context for BMZ corners, but do not seem to apply to naive corners \cite{BMZ97}, and an extensive literature now exists \cite{S13,A16,BRZK17}.